sst/guide/_chapters/create-a-netlify-build-script.md

 $ git push
 ```

- Now we are ready to add our project to Netlify.
+Now we are ready to test our frontend workflow!